TL;DR

 Is Moqups better for early-stage teams?

-It can be, if the priority is quick exploration with minimal process.
-But teams should verify whether that remains sufficient when release pressure increases.
+It can be, if the priority is fast exploration with minimal process overhead.
+But teams should evaluate whether that remains sufficient once release pressure increases and multiple roles need to coordinate on scope and handoff.

 Can WireframeTool be too structured for small teams?